Blair Atholl Patrol Jamborette

 Patrols

-A Scottish Patrol consists of up to 6 Scouts, including the Patrol Leader.
+A Scottish Patrol consists of 6 Scouts, including the Patrol Leader.
 Patrols are usually a mix of Explorers from different units within a District or Region.
 As with all Scouting activities, patrols can contain a mix of young people of any gender.

-Each International Patrol of up to 6 Scouts will camp with a Scottish Patrol.
+Each International Patrol 6 Scouts will camp with a Scottish Patrol.
 A Scottish and an overseas patrol operate as one unit.
 The Scottish Patrol will provide tents and cooking equipment for both patrols.
 Cooking is done by the combined patrol over wood fires.
 Dining shelters will be constructed in each patrol site with pioneering timber.

 Day Time Activity Programme